Vizonex/Winloop/README.md

 - Drop All `DEF` Macros, I'm currently seeking help on replacements for macros where all the variables are known about at compile-time

-- Adding in the nessesary hooks for pyinstaller to compile this fast library to executable code even though hooks have been known to inflate the size of the `.exe` files.
+- Adding in the necessary hooks for pyinstaller to compile this fast library to executable code even though hooks have been known to inflate the size of the `.exe` files.
 This is because calling hidden-imports for all the `__init__.py` modules might annoy some developers.
 (Luckily I'm aware of this issue because I've been doing this myself...)

 - write a workflow for compiling libuv on different versions of windows when distributing out pypi wheels.

-- write a workflow for nightly builds if nessesary for verification of pull requests.
+- write a workflow for nightly builds if necessary for verification of pull requests.

 - Sphinx Styled Documentation (Maybe I'm thinking about it...)

-- Update benchmarks (They are old) can't belive I maintained this project for over a year now...
+- Update benchmarks (They are old) can't believe I maintained this project for over a year now...

 ## Videos
 - By me: https://www.youtube.com/watch?v=tz9RYJ6aBZ8  (I might make a tutorial on how to use and install winloop it for those who have reading problems)
 - My Presentation and Virtual Confrence: https://www.youtube.com/watch?v=Cbb6trkKWXY

 ## Contributing
 I put my heart and soul into this library ever since it began and any help is apperciated and means a lot to me.